neilmehra/blog/about.md

 comments: false
 ---

-Hi, I'm Neil, a 2nd year student studying computer science at Georgia Tech.
+Hi, I'm Neil, a junior studying computer science at Georgia Tech.
 I started this blog to document problems/topics that interest me.

 #### Contact